opensessions/opensessions/docs/ROUTES.md

 The API is sensitive to the authentication of the user, which is derived from the `Authorization: bearer ${json web token}`.
 This identifies the user's auth0 account id.
 The primary effect of this is hiding sessions in draft mode from non-owners.
 Admin users also get additional functionality, who are defined by their auth0 email address matching the `ADMIN_DOMAIN` env var.

-All responses are JSON, with model instance or search result payloads in the top-level `instance` or `instances` keys respectively.
+All responses are JSON; those returning a model instance or a list thereof payload, are given the top-level `instance` or `instances` keys respectively.
 TODO: use status codes and error messaging consistently.

 * `/api` API root, doesn't return anything (TODO: make return API routes)
   * `/rdpe` [Realtime Paged Data Exchange](https://www.openactive.io/realtime-paged-data-exchange/) root